 9. Proofread

 Proofreading is vital because typos and grammatical errors could ruin your entire synopsis.
-If you’re using Microsoft Word, click the Review tab and select Spelling & Grammar.
+If using Microsoft Word, click the Review tab and select Spelling & Grammar.
 If you’re using Google Docs, click Publish.

 Share it with friends and family once you’ve finished writing your synopsis.
 They may offer feedback that will improve your work.